-Iron ore developer, Sinosteel Midwest Corporation announces the appointment of Giulio Casello as Chief Operating Officer.
+Iron ore developer, Sinosteel Midwest Group announces the appointment of Giulio Casello as Chief Operating Officer.
 Mr Casello joins the company at a critical point in its development, with the Environmental Protection Agency (EPA) announcing its recommendations on the Koolanooka/Blue Hills Project today.

 “My first priority is to progress Sinosteel Midwest into a long term sustainable production company.